Poll: What do you think of the NFL’s new national-anthem policy?

 NFLSeahawksSports Poll: What do you think of the NFL’s new national-anthem policy?
 Originally published May 23, 2018 at 4:40 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StorySeahawks’ K.J.
+Next StoryWho knows if new NFL anthem policy will work, but here’s why protests should stop Previous StorySeahawks’ K.J.
 Wright calls NFL’s new anthem policy ‘crazy,’ and Doug Baldwin says it’s disappointing

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.